bhatti/saas_rbac/README.md

 - Instance/Constraints based security using dynamic context.
 - Roles and claims can be assigned within a range of time period.
 - Restrict access based on geo-fencing
-- Resource accountings, where you can limit and track usage by users and use them as part of instance based security.
+- Resource accountings, where you can enforce quota-limit and track usage by users and use them as part of instance based security.

 ## Requirements:
 - Rust